SaanPrasanna/Database-Management-Tool/README.md

 ## 📜 License

-This project is for academic assignment purposes.
+This project is under MIT License.

----
-*Generated based on source code analysis.*